Questioning the Story:

 In real life, did Kumail realize he wanted to marry Emily when she was in a coma?

 Yes.
 It was while Emily was in a medically-induced coma that Kumail realized she was the one he wanted to spend the rest of his life with.
 Though it's not shown in the movie, they married just months after she got out of the hospital.

 How long was Emily Gordon in a coma?

 Emily was in a medically-induced coma for over eight days. -The View

 No. Emily admits her parents are quite different than the characters portrayed by Holly Hunter and Ray Romano.
 Kumail's real-life parents are perhaps more similar to his movie parents, especially in that they did expect him to enter into an arranged marriage.
-However, they were living in a different city than they do in The Big Sick movie. -Variety.com
+However, they were living in a different city than they do in The Big Sick movie (watch the trailer). -Variety.com

 Yes.
 The Big Sick true story confirms that the real Emily Gordon was miserable when she came out of the coma, despite those around her feeling very happy she was awake.
 "Yeah, a lot of the hospital people had invented a personality for me that did not match how I felt when I woke up," says Emily.
 "Because I had, like, fun hair, and I just was mean, and scary, and very upset, and angry and would cry a lot, for like a while.
 And people were like, 'Oh, we thought you were gonna be fun.'
 And I was like, 'I used to be.'"
 According to her now-husband Kumail, she needed time to deal with the fact that she had been betrayed by her own body.
 "It took me a few months to remember to be fun again," says Emily. -ScreenAnarchy.com